danielmcquillen/validibot-validators/README.md

 ## Creating a Custom Validator

-You can create custom validators for domain-specific validation needs.
+You can create custom advanced validators for domain-specific validation needs.

 ### 1. Create Validator Directory